 On top of that I wasn’t taking care of myself.
 When I say I wasn’t taking care of myself, I mean that I was neglecting to primp & pamper myself in ways that I normally & usually do to make myself feel clean, fresh and beautiful.
 Usually when my son would take his morning nap is when I take my shower and get myself ready for the day since I am a single mom and that is my only free “me” time I get.
 But being so sleep deprived, I would completely take advantage of my son being asleep and fall asleep right next to him, the ENTIRE nap!
 His naps were only 30 minutes to an hour so even though they were just teasers for me, I savored them so much like they were meant for me.

 I was a hot mess due to the fact that I did not sleep because my baby didn’t.
 I tried to read a lot of books from the library but I ended up dozing off while reading.
 Tsk, typical.
-I even made the mistake of hiring an online baby sleep consultant, and that was a waste of my money.
+I even made the mistake of hiring a baby sleep consultant, and that was a waste of my money.
 I had a few nights randomly where my son just magically slept all night and silly me for thinking it was a miracle and going to last because by the next night, my son woke up 3 times and each time I had to rock him for 20 minutes and EVER, SO SOOOO SLOWLY… place him down in his bassinet.
 Ugh, how stressful.

 I am not the kind of person to let my problems to just expand and affect me like that.
 So I did some research to find out what was the reason for my baby not sleeping properly.
 I am talking about hands on research as if my life depended on my sleep, because it really did.
 If I was so tired that I wasn’t 100% “there” if you were talking to me, then that needs to be addressed very seriously.
 After applying what I had learned, my little son started to sleep better and so did I!
 Needless to say, that things were a lot better!
 Let’s look into what these reasons could be which could be preventing your baby from getting a good night sleep as well.